ASGGroupVic/EC2-auto-operator/README.md

 ###VPC

-Set subnet [CIDR params](residata-prod/parameters/vpc-params.json) based on [dev pattern](residata-dev/parameters/rddev-vpc-params.json) but using the prod CIDR block
+Set subnet [CIDR params](residata-prod/parameters/vpc-params.json) based on [dev pattern](residata-dev/parameters/rddev-vpc-params.json) but using the prod CIDR block.
+The main rule is to ensure the IP ranges don't overlap.

 `rake residata_prod:deploy_prod_vpc`